About sleep problems in autistic children and teenagers

 Some sleep problems in autistic children can be caused by social communication difficulties.
 For example, your child might be kept awake by something they need but can’t ask for.
 It might help to work on your child’s communication skills.

-Medication for autistic children with sleep problems
+Medicine for autistic children with sleep problems

 For example, melatonin supplements might help some autistic children fall asleep faster, sleep for longer and wake up fewer times in the night.

 If you’re interested in melatonin for your child, you’ll need to get a prescription from your GP or paediatrician.
 These health professionals can prescribe the right dose and give you information about melatonin and any possible side effects or interactions with other medicines.
-They’ll also monitor your child while they’re taking the medication.
+They’ll also monitor your child while they’re taking the medicine.